FreeRADIUS/freeradius-server/doc/howto/INSTALL.md

 ## Running the server

 If the server builds and installs, but doesn't run correctly, then you should first use debugging mode (``radiusd -X``) to figure out the problem.

 This is your BEST HOPE for understanding the problem.
 Read ALL of the messages which are printed to the screen, the answer to your problem will often be in a warning or error message.

-We really can't emphasize that last sentence enough.
+We really cannot emphasize that last sentence enough.
 Configuring a RADIUS server for complex local authentication isn't a trivial task.
 Your BEST and ONLY method for debugging it is to read the debug messages, where the server will tell you exactly what it's doing, and why.
 You should